iamasteriix/gqlts-server/notes.md

 ### TODO

 - [ ] Need to destroy the database connection after running test server.
-- [ ] Need to use another mailing service for the email confirmation feature.
+- [x] Need to use another mailing service for the email confirmation feature.
 I should check out mailchimp, or something.
+- [ ] Implement cookie jar that stores axios response cookies.

 ### Notes

 - Currently, we are not logging in the user using `axios`.
 Not quite sure how to sort that out, but at least I found what the issue was.
-- The query should not return anything if the user is not registered.
-- It seems to be the case that the session data does not persist.
+- I think I fixed this.

 ## Useful resources